 Another prison escapee who hops a train, this time played by a supporting newbie named Robert Redford, whose character is at the epicenter ‒ nay, the subject of ‒ The Chase.
-Released by Columbia Pictures in 1966, this oddity from director Arthur Penn (Bonnie and Clyde and Sam Spiegel's Horizon Pictures (which also brought us Lawrence of Arabia, The Bridge on the River Kwai, and The Night of the Generals) is best described as what might have happened had Harper Lee hired a group of jet set swingers to make Panavision Technicolor noir, only to wind up with a cinematic Southern soap opera instead.
-Speaking of the late Ms. Lee, Southerner Horton Foote ‒ author of the novel/play this film is based on (so yes, it's a "Foote Chase," kids!) ‒ wrote the screenplay for To Kill a Mockingbird.
+Released by Columbia Pictures in 1966, this oddity from director Arthur Penn (Bonnie and Clyde and Sam Spiegel’s Horizon Pictures is best described as what might have happened had Harper Lee hired a group of jet set swingers to make Panavision Technicolor noir, only to wind up with a cinematic Southern soap opera instead.
+Speaking of the late Ms. Lee, Southerner Horton Foote ‒ author of the novel/play this film is based on (so yes, it’s a “Foote Chase,” kids!) ‒ wrote the screenplay for To Kill a Mockingbird.

-While the script is attributed to Lillian Hellman (author of These Three and subject of Julia), producer Sam Spiegel had the screenplay rewritten by another, anonymous party.
+While the script is attributed to Lillian Hellman, producer Sam Spiegel had the screenplay rewritten by another, anonymous party.
 He also refused to let director Arthur Penn edit the film.
-Thus, Sam Spiegel's Arthur Penn's Horton Foote's Lillian Hellman's U.N.
-Owen's The Chase is, as I may have just revealed by writing that, something of a hot mess (much like Texas itself).
-The one and only Marlon Brando stars as one of the few rational minds in a small Texas town rampant with swingers, gun-tottin' racists, and corruption [I'm just gonna let you go ahead and insert your own joke about how much Texas has evolved over the last 50 years].
+Thus, Sam Spiegel’s Arthur Penn’s Horton Foote’s Lillian Hellman’s U.N.
+Owen’s The Chase is, as I may have just revealed by writing that, something of a hot mess (much like Texas itself).
+The one and only Marlon Brando stars as one of the few rational minds in a small Texas town rampant with swingers, gun-tottin’ racists, and corruption [I’m just gonna let you go ahead and insert your own joke about how much Texas has evolved over the last 50 years].
 Alas, ignorance and vigilantism are bliss for the rest of the populace, who ‒ despite their deep-rooted loathing of themselves and burning hatred of everyone else ‒ really know how to party.

 If you hop onboard a mind-altering substance, The Chase may make for a darn fine pairing with another Sam Spiegel/Horizon Pictures production, The Swimmer (starring Burt Lancaster).
 Also included in the cast are the likes of Jane Fonda, E.G. Marshall, Angie Dickinson, Robert Duvall, Richard Bradford, Clifton James, and Henry Hull.
-James Fox (recently seen in Twilight Time's BD release of The Russia House) plays Marshall's son here, doing a mighty fine impersonation of Bobby Kennedy in the process, and a young Paul Williams has one of his earliest screen roles.
-Twilight Time's beautiful Blu-ray boasts a DTS-HD MA 1.0 soundtrack, with an isolated John Barry score in DTS-HD MA 2.0.
+James Fox plays Marshall’s son here, doing a mighty fine impersonation of Bobby Kennedy in the process, and a young Paul Williams has one of his earliest screen roles.
+Twilight Time’s beautiful Blu-ray boasts a DTS-HD MA 1.0 soundtrack, with an isolated John Barry score in DTS-HD MA 2.0.
 Lem Dobbs, Julie Kirgo (who also pens the liner notes), and Nick Redman provide a commentary, and the original theatrical trailer is also included.

 While we are Southern bound on this trip, I suppose this is as good of a time as any to bring in our next cinematic selection.
 Though there is nary a train to be seen or heard, Robert Aldrich’s 1964 psychological thriller Hush… Hush, Sweet Charlotte is the closest we got to receiving a horror film from Twilight Time this past October (as opposed to 2015’s releases).
 But of course, when your picture opens with a flashback wherein an unknown Bruce Dern ‒ right before his association with legendary B movie filmmaker Roger Corman ‒ is graphically “disarmed” onscreen before also losing his head, you have something to roll with.
 Said flashback sequence, also featuring the great Victor Buono (who is credited as the film’s “guest star”), sets the stage for this tale starring Bette Davis, Olivia de Havilland, and Mercury Theatre players Joseph Cotten and Agnes Moorehead.